- Natural landmarks sightseeing

 - Visit the Roman ruins of Volubilis and the impressive Todra Gorge

-- Experience a traditional hammam in the village of Tighza
+- Experience a traditional hammam in the Atlas Mountains

-- Walk from a remote Berber community into the magnificent High Atlas Mountains
+- Walk from a remote Berber community into the magnificent and inspiring High Atlas Mountains

 For sheer diversity, Morocco is the perfect destination.
 We explore the imperial cities of Marrakech, Meknes and Fez and continue our journey to the mountain ranges to the south, where sand dunes and kasbahs are scattered among palm oases inhabited by friendly Berbers.
 A highlight of our trip is a camel trek in the Sahara.
 We fit in a visit to Todra Gorge, the beautiful 16th-century kasbah of Ait Benhaddou and enjoy a village walk in the picturesque Tighza valley of the High Atlas.
 We complete the trip with a walk along the sandy beach of Essaouira and a city tour in bustling Marrakech.

 Many of the group were ill and I think this made it difficult for some of the group to enjoy much of the trip.
 One couple were quite rude about making sure they always had the best seats and their insensitivity extended to wildly inappropriate dress when visiting a local household.
 There was a fair bit of moaning and this spoilt the trip to an extent.
 I felt like a tourist at times and not in a good way but there were opportunities to make a break for it and do things on our own.”